مفهومشناسی «شخص» و «شخصیت» و تأثیر اشتباه در آنها بر وضعیت اعمال حقوقی

 This review underscores the importance of clearly distinguishing between the concepts of "person" and "personality" in legal theory and practice.
 The findings reveal that errors in these concepts can have significant implications for the validity and enforceability of legal acts, particularly in contracts where the identity or characteristics of the parties are central to the agreement.

-By examining these issues through a comparative lens, the research contributes to a deeper understanding of the legal nuances in Islamic jurisprudence, Iranian civil law, and French civil law.
+By examining these issues through a comparative lens, the research contributes to a deeper understanding of the legal nuances in Islamic jurisprudence, the Iranian civil law, and the French civil law.
 The study highlights the need for legal systems to clearly define and differentiate these concepts to prevent ambiguities and ensure that legal acts are adjudicated fairly and consistently.
 The findings also suggest that legal practitioners and lawmakers should be aware of the potential consequences of errors in person and personality, particularly in complex contracts involving multiple parties or significant personal relationships.

 کلیدواژهها [English]